Steve Jones (musician): 1980s

 Jones was a member of Chequered Past (led by Michael Des Barres) from 1982 to 1985.
 They released a self-titled album in 1984.
 Jones performed alongside Sex Pistols bandmate Paul Cook on Johnny Thunders' solo album So Alone.
 Siouxsie and the Banshees thought for a while to engage Jones after the departure of two of their original members.
 Rehearsals took place in early 1980, and Jones recorded the guitars parts on three songs of the album Kaleidoscope.
 The experience did not go further than a simple recording session.

-Jones played with Thin Lizzy, Billy Idol, Joan Jett, Kraut, Adam Ant, Bob Dylan, Iggy Pop, Andy Taylor, the Dano Jones Band, Megadeth, Neurotic Outsiders, and had a solo career in the 1980s and early 1990s.
+Jones played with Thin Lizzy, Billy Idol, Joan Jett, Kraut, Adam Ant, Bob Dylan, Iggy Pop, Andy Taylor, the Danko Jones Band, Megadeth, Neurotic Outsiders, and had a solo career in the 1980s and early 1990s.
 His song "Mercy", from the album of the same name, was used in a Miami Vice episode called "Stone's War" and was featured on the Miami Vice II soundtrack album and in the film Homeboy 1988.
 "Pleasure and Pain", also from the album Mercy, was included in the 1986 film Sid and Nancy, a biopic of Jones's Sex Pistols bandmate Sid Vicious.
 In 1989, he released his second solo album, titled Fire and Gasoline, which featured Jones on guitar and vocals, Terry Nails on bass, and drummer Mickey Curry.
 Jones was a guest star in an episode of the television sitcom Roseanne.
 He had previously played a private detective in The Great Rock 'n' Roll Swindle, and had a role in the 1981 film, Ladies and Gentlemen, The Fabulous Stains.

 1990s

-In 1992 a project called Fantasy 7 (known as F7) was recorded, and remains officially unreleased.
+In 1991 a project called Fantasy 7 (known as F7) was recorded, and remains officially unreleased.
 They toured locally in Los Angeles and a few shows in South America featuring singer Mark McCoy.
 In 1995, Jones played guitar on the self-titled and only album released by the band P, who featured Gibby Haynes of the Butthole Surfers and actor Johnny Depp.

 In 1996, Jones formed Neurotic Outsiders, that featured himself on guitar and vocals, former Guns N' Roses members Duff McKagan and Matt Sorum on rhythm guitar and drums, and John Taylor from Duran Duran, on bass.
 They released a self-titled album in 1996.
 "I call him Uncle Steve", remarked Amanda Rootes of Fluffy, who supported the Outsiders on tour.
 "I've got uncles just like him, East End gangster types."
+Also in 1996, he played guitar on most of the tracks for Cyco Miko's Lost My Brain!
+(Once Again).

 He played with Andy Taylor, guitarist of Duran Duran, by touring with the Power Station in the 1990s.
 Also in 1996, recorded guitar tracks for The Great Milenko, an album by Insane Clown Posse.
 Jones produced the self-titled debut albums of the Los Angeles-based Buckcherry and American Pearl, released in 1999 and 2000.